Iron Dome: Vulnerabilities

-During a hearing before the US Senate's Senate Armed Services Subcommittee on Strategic Forces, Assistant Secretary of Defense for Space Policy John F. Plumb was asked about why an Iron Dome system had not been deployed to Ukraine, given that the US has contributed some $2.6 billion to its development.
-Secretary Plumb explained that Ukraine has been supplied with "things we can supply from our own stock", such as the Patriot missile system.
+During a hearing before the US Senate's Senate Armed Services Subcommittee on Strategic Forces, Assistant Secretary of Defense for Space Policy John F. Plumb was asked why an Iron Dome system had not been deployed to Ukraine, given that the US had contributed some $2.6 billion to its development.
+Secretary Plumb explained that Ukraine had been supplied with "things we can supply from our own stock", such as the Patriot missile system.
 US Army Space and Missile Defense commander, Lt.-Gen. Daniel Karbler, further explained that the US only has two systems, one of which is being used for testing.
 According to Secretary Plumb the second can be deployed to Ukraine: "the army does have one [Iron Dome battery] available for deployment if we get a request from it".

-Ukrainian Defence Minister Oleksii Reznikov noted that the system doesn't protect "against cruise and ballistic missiles."
-Further there is an estimated 10 batteries protecting Israel and this is still not enough to protect the country.
+Ukrainian Defence Minister Oleksii Reznikov noted that the system does not protect "against cruise and ballistic missiles."
+Further there were an estimated 10 batteries protecting Israel, which is still not enough to protect the country.

-Amir Peretz, the Israeli Defense Minister who pushed through the implementation of Iron Dome, told The Washington Post that the system is no more than a stopgap measure, and that "In the end, the only thing that will bring true quiet is a diplomatic solution."
+Amir Peretz, the Israeli Defense Minister who pushed through the implementation of Iron Dome, told The Washington Post that the system was no more than a stopgap measure, and that "In the end, the only thing that will bring true quiet is a diplomatic solution."

-During Iran’s Operation True Promise III Iron Dome was found to have intercepted 20-30% of ballistic missiles.
+During Iran's 2025 strikes (Operation True Promise III), Iron Dome was found to have intercepted 20-30% of ballistic missiles.

+During the 2026 Iranian strikes on Israel about half of the missiles launched from Iran were equipped with warheads carrying multiple cluster bombs.
+This tactic exposed a vulnerability in the Israeli defenses, forcing the defenders to either ignore the dispersing cluster bombs or waste large amounts of expensive missiles to intercept each one individually.